isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     }

-This can be useful when the implementation class has members that are not offered in the abstract interface or if direct use of a member offers optimization opportunities (e.g., if an implementation member function is `final`)
+This can be useful when the implementation class has members that are not offered in the abstract interface or if direct use of a member offers optimization opportunities (e.g., if an implementation member function is `final`).

 ##### Note